ChilliCream/graphql-platform/website/src/docs/hotchocolate/fetching-data/index.md

 }
 ```

-Let's get back to where our examples and the coding approaches differentiate respectively.
-The `Startup` class which contains the service configuration that slightly differs in each example.
-In the **annotation-based** example we just bind the `Query` type to our GraphQL schema.
+Let's get back to where the approaches differentiate actually.
+The `Startup` class which contains the service configuration that slightly differs in each approach.
+In the **annotation-based** approach we just bind the `Query` type to the GraphQL schema.
 Easy, quick and without writing any GraphQL specific binding code.
 Hot Chocolate will do the hard part and infer everything from the type itself.
-In the **code-first** example we bind a meta type `QueryType`, which contains the GraphQL configuration for the `Query` type, to the GraphQL schema.
+In the **code-first** approach we bind a meta type `QueryType`, which contains the GraphQL configuration for the `Query` type, to the GraphQL schema.
 Instead of inferring the GraphQL type Hot Chocolate will take our specific GraphQL configuration and creates the GraphQL schema out of it.
 In the **schema-first** example we provide Hot Chocolate the `SDL` directly and Hot Chocolate will match that to our resolver.
 Now that you know how to define a resolver in all three approaches it's time to learn how to pass arguments and stuff like that into a resolver.
 Let's head to the next section.

 # Resolver Arguments